In the Kitch

 Jump to Recipe

-In this recipe, you will learn three of the best methods for baking potatoes to perfection in the oven.
+In this recipe, you will learn how to bake potatoes in the oven to perfection, using 3 of the best and most popular methods.
 Master the techniques of baking them directly on the oven rack, wrapping them in foil, and crafting them into aesthetic Hasselback-style creations.

 Loaded yellow potato on plate with fork.